Information and advice for household and close contacts

-- Self-monitor for symptoms for ten days
+- self-monitor for symptoms for ten days

 If you have been identified as a close contact, you may choose to change your behaviour based on personal circumstances.
 This could include working from home, not visiting vulnerable family or friends, or isolating if you choose to.
-You can find advice here: Isolating from others

 If you use the NZ COVID Tracer app and have Bluetooth enabled, you may get an orange alert telling you that you are a close contact.
 The alert will tell you what to do - it is important that you follow these instructions.
 Learn more about the NZ COVID Tracer app.

-Regardless of guidelines for testing and self-isolation, any time you develop symptoms of COVID-19 stay at home and get a test.
+Any time you develop symptoms of COVID-19 stay at home and get a test.